 Cold Sores and Canker Sores – Know the Difference

 Canker sores and cold sores share many similarities.
-Both infections appear in similar areas, have likewise triggers, such as stress, cuts, hormonal changes, and can be very painful.
+Both infections appear in similar areas, have likewise triggers (learn more about what can trigger a cold sore), such as stress, cuts, hormonal changes, and can be very painful.
 However, in order to receive the proper treatment, it is important to be able to tell the difference between the two.

 Canker sores are caused by a number of different factors, including a lack of proper nutrition, mainly vitamin deficiency, times of high stress or a facial injury, and lapses in the immune system.
 Canker sores can happen to anyone, but people around the age of 10-20 are the most susceptible.

 Usually found inside the mouth, on gums or on the back of lips.

 Canker sores are usually open sores, with white, yellow or grey centers and a bright red border.
 Found in singles or in clusters.

 Can I Contract Canker Sores?

 No, you cannot contract canker sores from someone.